 Greg has also collaborated with local law enforcement to tackle issues together, such as patients in a mental health crisis.
 The relationship has carried on for five years, allowing for a team effort to better serve their community.
 Greg has also brought forth other valuable connections with the local school district to stimulate student interest in the healthcare profession.

-This week on Rural Health Leadership Radio, we’re talking about occupational health issues within the agricultural community.
-We are having that conversation with Knesha Rose-Davison, the Health Communications Director at AgriSafe.
+We’re talking about occupational health issues within the agricultural community with Knesha Rose-Davison, the Health Communications Director at AgriSafe.

 “We known farming is a tough occupation but they have some of the hardest working, and most dedicated people…”

 Knesha was born in Arkansas Delta, with many of her family members working in agriculture.
 She received her Bachelor of Science in Biological Sciences in 2002, and in 2016, obtained a certificate in Agricultural Medicine, focusing on rural occupational health and environmental health safety.
 At AgriSafe, they focus on protecting the people that feed the world, and through the Total Farmer Health Program, Knesha and her team is able to look at all of the potential factors that can affect a producer’s health and wellbeing.

 “Everything impacts a farmer or producer’s life and we have to take that into consideration…and try to provide information to help them alleviate some of those concerns…”